Rx Bandits

-Rx Bandits are an American four-piece band based in Seal Beach, California, United States.
+Rx Bandits are an American rock band based in Seal Beach, California, United States.
 The band formed in 1995 in Orange County, California.
+Initially formed as a reggae/ska band, their style overtime evolved into a hybrid of progressive rock, ska and reggae.

-They have appeared on the Vans Warped Tour, at the Bonnaroo Music and Arts Festival, Coachella Valley Music and Arts Festival and at The Bamboozle.
+They have appeared on the Vans Warped Tour, at the Bonnaroo Music and Arts Festival, Coachella Valley Music and Arts Festival, and The Bamboozle.
+In the UK, they have appeared at Reading/Leeds Festival & Slam Dunk Festival.

 History

 Early years (1995-1999)

 Originally known as The Pharmaceutical Bandits, the band began their career by participating in the third wave ska revival of the 1990s.
 In 1996, they released their first studio album, the self-produced Demo(nstration).
 In 1997, they released Those Damn Bandits, which featured guest appearances by Jimmy the Robot of the Aquabats and Chris Colonnier of Jeffries Fan Club and The Forces of Evil.
 Noting the Bandits' potential, a Los Angeles Times review of the album said "Now comes a young, talented ska band, the Pharmaceutical Bandits.
 It would be OK with me if the Grinch spared them but swiped their ska records and left a shelf of Who, Clash, Bob Marley, Elvis Costello and Neil Young."
 Matt Embree attended Los Alamitos High School, which was an incubator for other third wave ska bands such as Reel Big Fish, Save Ferris, and The Scholars.